GyumCho/E-CRF/edc-system-for-ecrfs-master/README.md

 Tim Eichhorn,
 Dionysios Antoniadis Leivadas)

-All project codes are in edc-system-for-ecrfs-master/src/main
+All project codes are in edc-system-for-ecrfs-master/src/main \w

 Lo-Fi prototype (HCI) images are in edc-system-for-ecrfs-master/design